 Having quit my Rick Steves job in 2010, Endless Mile launched with an iPhone app for Recoleta Cemetery after nine months of off-&-on development.
 While graphics could have been better, seeing an idea come true that I’d dreamed about for so long was exhilarating.
 EM began as a team of three, each person with different responsibilities: content, programming & design.
 Seemed like a great idea at the time.
 But…

 Initial sales were slow yet promising, just as I expected.
 After all, our app was not a game & only of interest to a niche market.
 I was confident EM would grow as we added more walks & more cities.
 However, my vision & patience turned out to be broader than that of my colleagues.
 When the designer stepped away just before our first release, I should have ended things right away.
 Less than two months later, the programmer bowed out as well.
-As a couple, the designer & the programmer had their own motives for joining the project in the first place… definitely not the same as mine.
-Time for some tough decisions.
+As a couple, they both had their own motives for joining the project in the first place… definitely not the same as mine.
+Live & learn.

 With so much content already prepared for upcoming releases, I couldn’t let all that info go to waste.
-I’d invested time learning design for a PDF guide published one year earlier, so I decided to go that route.
+I’d invested time learning layout design for a PDF guide published one year earlier, so that was the most logical route to take.
 Guides would be PDFs instead of apps.
-This gave me an advantage of getting more walks under the EM brand as well as time to decide if I wanted to learn programming & continue with apps.
+This gave me an advantage of releasing more walks under the EM brand as well as time to decide if I wanted to learn programming & continue with apps.
 In the meantime, e-books began to take off so I made all initial guides available for the Kindle Fire.
 Groundbreaking in 2011!

 This year saw the release of a guide to Calle Paso & Plaza de Mayo in Buenos Aires + two Lisbon guides: azulejos & the Mosteiro dos Jerónimos.
 While sales grew, I needed to make more income to continue investing in the business.
 The question came up again: should I pause content production to learn programming or forge ahead?
-I also began guiding in Buenos Aires for Butler University & NYU as EM branched out.
+I also began guiding in Buenos Aires for Butler University & NYU as EM branched out with other services.

 As the fog lifted, I eased back into EM by researching a new guide about the Catholic heritage of Lisbon.
-A bit more than I could chew, no doubt!
+A huge project!
 But I began to view Endless Mile as an extension of my interests rather than a company that would provide my main income.
-Also, I merged all previous blog content to EM & brought my personal identity into that of the business.
+Also, I merged all previous blog content to the EM website & brought my personal identity into that of the business.
 In the end, I’d write & develop what interested me most… being true to myself.
 I moved to Spain this year as well as got married, so EM took a back seat once again.

 Even though I knew the app would not sell much —times had changed & apps no longer drew much attention— I hate to leave projects unfinished.
 I dusted off those programming skills & finished the Mosteiro dos Jerónimos app.
 The sense of self-satisfaction was worth more than any check from Google.
 Still looks fantastic to this day!

-Guiding tours & very necessary blog redesign took up most of the year, but I finished a mini-version of the Catholic heritage guide… just a teaser.
+Guiding tours & very necessary blog redesign took up most of the year, but I finished a mini-version of the Catholic heritage guide… a teaser of things to come.
 All electronic versions of guides were removed from sale permanently.
 Investing extra time to tech & programming updates didn’t fit with the new vision of Endless Mile.

 Consistent posting on both this blog & the Recoleta Cemetery blog showed big results with increased traffic & increased sales.
 Something was going right.
 The full final version of Catholic heritage saw the light of day… with a huge number of pages.
 Oh well, I was going to make the guide that I would want to buy 😉 With another major project complete, I could switch gears & tackle new things…

 A new Mosteiro de Alcobaça guide came together in a matter of months.
 Rhythm of production resembled that of Endless Mile when I first started… then the pandemic hit.
 What to do when no one travels & needs your guidebooks?
-For a long time, the format used for PDFs seemed a bit outdated.
-I wanted to redesign all guides, give them an updated look & make them more mobile accessible.
-Thanks to lockdown I completed an overhaul of each & every guide —whew!— as well as started research & writing for a Sevilla architecture guide.
+For a long time, I wanted to redesign all guides, give them an updated look & make them more mobile accessible.
+Thanks to lockdown I completed an overhaul of each & every guide —whew!— as well as began research & writing for a Sevilla architecture guide.
 If I can average one new guide per year, EM will be in a great place.